100 Sporting Events You Must See Live

 Harlem Globetrotters Performance

-Overall, I liked the book.
-It’s more of a reference than a book that you read cover to cover.
+Overall, the book is more of a reference than a novel that you read cover to cover.
 You’ll certainly come away with some new travel plans!
 It’s a nice gift for the sport lover.
 Similar to the book 1000 Places to see Before you Die, there is also a checklist in the back so that you can keep track of your progress; that should satisfy the truly anal planners!
+As I read through it, it reminded me of all of the great places I’ve been able to travel to for sporting events around the world: Kentucky Derby, Indianapolis 500, and Formula 1 Racing in Spain!

 If you are interested in purchasing the book, go to Amazon and check it out!